 - All patterns should be tested for errors before being submitted.
 You can test the pattern yourself or have someone else try it out for you (or both!).
 If you need help finding a pattern tester, email us or ask on the Fandom In Stitches Facebook group.
 We have lots of members that are happy to help!

 - If you would prefer, FiS can upload patterns to our account.
-We will even convert your images and documents to PDF if necessary.
+We will even convert your images and documents to a single PDF if necessary.
+Word Processors generally have the ability to save as a PDF as do most graphic design softwares.
 If you would like to save your own patterns as PDF files, but do not have software that will do it, try using Primo PDF or Cute PDF, both are free print-to-PDF software.

 Please do not submit patterns via comments or flickr group.